 We have adopted a dual-class share structure such that our Ordinary Shares consist of Class A ordinary shares and Class B ordinary shares.
 In respect of matters requiring the votes of shareholders, each Class A ordinary share is entitled to one vote and each Class B ordinary share is entitled to ten votes.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-We [and the selling shareholders] will sell Class A ordinary shares represented by the ADSs in this offering.
+We and the selling shareholder will sell Class A ordinary shares represented by the ADSs in this offering.

-Based on the public offering price of US\$ per ADS, Class B ordinary shares will constitute approximately % of our total issued and outstanding share capital and % of the aggregate voting power of our total issued and outstanding share capital immediately upon the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Based on an assumed public offering price of US\$34.43 per ADS (the last reported closing trading price of our ADSs on the NASDAQ Global Select Market on January 6, 2020) Class B ordinary shares will constitute approximately 62.0% of our total issued and outstanding share capital and 94.2% of the aggregate voting power of our total issued and outstanding share capital immediately upon the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.